ISA.

 Who's Gaining Ground

 Every event is scored for ideological impact — points transfer between sub-ideologies based on who advances and who retreats.
 This chart shows the running total.
 Lines above zero are gaining; lines below are losing.
+To keep it legible, only the biggest movers are plotted.

 Populist Nationalism+42.9